cognitivetech/ollama-ebook-summary/summaries/Psychology_Majors_Companion.md

 8. How would you manage the cost of attending a student research conference?
 9. What style of mentor would best suit your needs for planning for your future?

-## CHAPTER 9: WHAT CAREER OPTIONS EXIST FOR STUDENTS WITH A BACHELOR’S OR AN ASSOCIATE’S DEGREE IN PSYCHOLOGY?
+## CHAPTER 9: WHAT CAREER OPTIONS EXIST FOR STUDENTS WITH A BACHELOR'S OR AN ASSOCIATE'S DEGREE IN PSYCHOLOGY?

 **Misconceptions About Psychology Majors and Employability**